 Mittman, Asa Simon with Peter J. Dendle (eds.)
 (2012).
 The Ashgate Research Companion to Monsters and the Monstrous.
 Farnham: Ashgate.

-- They will develop critical, analytical and problem solving skills in the consideration of the construction of Iberian identity;
+Demonstrate critical, analytical and problem-solving skills in the consideration of the construction of Iberian identity;

-- Students will have the opportunity to build upon their critical skills by comparing and contrasting a variety of media (literature, prints, painting, films);
+Demonstrate critical skills when comparing and contrasting a variety of media relating to monstrosity in Iberian culture (literature, prints, painting, films);

 Demonstrate understanding of concepts and terminology in the fields of Critical and Cultural Theory, and how these apply to monstrosity in Iberian culture;